lovesini2152/AR-Design-Patterns_Git/README.md

 ## 📄 License

-This project is currently **private** and not under a public license.
+This project is licensed under the [MIT License](./LICENSE).
-For academic collaboration or access requests, please contact the author.
+You are free to use, modify, and distribute the code with proper attribution.

 ## 📬 Contact